superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 Did you delete something you shouldn't have?
 [Stop deleting the Harmony Folder](https://7daystodiemods.com/stop-deleting-the-harmony-folder), aka **0_TFP_Harmony**

 Fix many errors by [verifying the integrity of your game installation](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)

-Install the same version on **CLIENT AND SERVER** if you are hosting or participating in a multi-player game.

 ## 📚 Articles that might help
 - [How To Disable Easy Anti Cheat - 7 Days To Die](https://help.sparkedhost.com/en/article/how-to-disable-easy-anti-cheat-7-days-to-die-11jgs21)